YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 After the filter completes, YottaDB restores the above to their values at the invocation of the filter.

 ++++++++++++++++++++++++++++++++++++++++++++
-Audit Principal Device restriction facility
+Audit Logging Facility
 ++++++++++++++++++++++++++++++++++++++++++++

-The "APD_ENABLE" entry in a restrictions definition file turns on APD and enables the logging of all code entered from Direct Mode and optionally any input entered on the principal device ($PRINCIPAL).
-To enable APD, add a line with the following format to the restriction file:
+To enable the audit logging facility, add a line in the following format to ``$ydb_dist/restrict.txt``:

 .. code-block:: none

-   APD_ENABLE:[comma-separated-list-of-options]:{path-to-sock-file|host:port}[:tls-id]
+   A{M|PD}_ENABLE:[comma-separated-list-of-options]:{path-to-sock-file|host:port}[:tls-id]

+APD_ENABLE enables the logging of all code entered from Direct Mode and optionally any input entered on the principal device ($PRINCIPAL).
+AM_ENABLE enables the logging of all MUPIP commands entered from the shell and the utility prompt.

 * The optional "comma-separated-list-of-options" can consist of zero or more of these options:

-  * TLS - Enables TLS connectivity between YottaDB and the logger; this option requires the host information (e.g. IP/port or hostname/port)
   * RD - Enables logging of all responses READ from $PRINCIPAL in addition to that entered at the Direct Mode prompt.
 This option is more comprehensive and captures input that might be XECUTEd, but depending on your application architecture may significantly increase the amount of logged information.
+The RD option only applies to APD_ENABLE.
+  * TLS - Enables TLS connectivity between YottaDB and the logger; this option requires the host information (e.g. IP/port or hostname/port)

 * The "path-to-sock-file" is the absolute path of the UNIX domain socket file for connecting to the logger.

-* The "host" is the hostname or numeric IPv4/IPv6 address of the logger; numeric IP addresses must be enclosed in square brackets (i.e. '[' and ']').
+* The "host" is the hostname or numeric IPv4/IPv6 address of the logger; numeric IP addresses must be enclosed in square brackets (i.e. ``[`` and ``]``).

 * The "port" is the port number the logger listens on.

+* You can specify the same or different {path-to-sock-file|host:port} for any audit logging facility.

-* The optional "tls-id" is the label of the section within the YottaDB configuration file that contains TLS options and/or certificates for YottaDB to use; APD ignores any "tls-id" if the "TLS" option is not specified.
+* The optional "tls-id" is the label of the section within the YottaDB configuration file that contains TLS options and/or certificates for YottaDB to use; logging ignores any "tls-id" if the "TLS" option is not specified.

-If parsing the "APD_ENABLE" line in restriction file or initializing logger information fails, YottaDB enforces all restrictions (default restriction file behavior).
+If parsing the "A*_ENABLE" line in the restriction file or initializing logger information fails, YottaDB enforces all restrictions (default restriction file behavior).

 Examples: